 In the three-year undergraduate phase, a cumulative grade point average of 3.2 and a grade point average of 3.2 in core physical therapy requirements must be attained to enter the professional phase of the physical therapy program.
-Above courses identified with an asterisk () make up the undergraduate core physical therapy requirements.
 The above requirements must be completed by the end of the spring semester prior to entering the professional phase of the physical therapy program.